Škoda Superb: Selected acknowledgements

 The Superb received very positive reviews in all foreign tests.
 British newspaper The Telegraph rated the new Superb with an overall rating of 9/10, Autocar 4/5, Top Gear 8/10, Auto Express 5/5, and in the German magazine Auto Bild, the Superb received 588 points.
 The Superb has also scored highly in Australia, where Car Advice awarded an overall rating of 9/10 highlighting key areas of value for money, features, performance and cabin space where the car has excelled.
 The Superb also defeated its rivals, in AutoBild test the Mercedes-Benz E-Class (E220 CDI) and in Auto Express the Volkswagen Passat 2.0 TDI.

 The Škoda Superb was also awarded the title of Car of the Year in the Czech Republic and in Macedonia.

-It also became the 2016 World Car of the Year finalist, the best compact executive car and estate car in 2016 on What Car? (the United Kingdom's leading car buying website) and the Auto Express Family Car of the Year 2016.
+It also became the 2016 World Car of the Year finalist, the best compact executive car and estate car in 2016 on What Car? and the Auto Express Family Car of the Year 2016.

 In January 2021, the Skoda Superb Estate 2.0 TDI 150 SE L was named Estate Car of the Year by What Car? magazine.
 What Car? awarded the Superb Estate five stars out of five in its review of the car.

 Facelift

 In May 2019, the facelifted Škoda Superb was unveiled in Bratislava. Škoda has added matrix full-LED headlights, Predictive Cruise Control and Emergency Assist.

 The first plug-in hybrid was also introduced, the new Škoda Superb iV will be available with turbocharged 1.4-litre petrol engine, outputs is rated at 160 kW and has an all-electric range of up to 55 km.
 The new Škoda Superb Scout brings with its taller suspension and underbody protection a little bit of off-road ability.
-The facelifted car gone on sale in early 2020.
+The facelifted car went on sale in early 2020.